uw-it-edm/docfinity-rest-api-reference/docs/create-and-update.md

 ### Dates

-Dates are represented as milliseconds elapsed since January 1, 1970.
+Dates are represented in Unix epoch time, i.e. in milliseconds elapsed since January 1, 1970.
 For example:

 ```json
 {